-- (1) Where works on a lot will result in a crossing no longer giving access to a lot, the crossing is to be removed and the kerb, drain, footpath, verge and any other part of the thoroughfare affected by the removal are to be reinstated to the satisfaction of the local government. - (2) The local government may give written notice to the owner or occupier of a lot requiring her or him to - (a) remove any part of or all of a crossing which does not give access to the lot; and within the period of time stated in the notice, and the owner or occupier of the lot must comply with that notice.
+- (1) Where works on a lot will result in a crossing no longer giving access to a lot, the crossing is to be removed and the kerb, drain, footpath, verge and any other part of the thoroughfare affected by the removal are to be reinstated to the satisfaction of the local government. - (2) The local government may give written notice to the owner or occupier of a lot requiring her or him to - (a) remove any part of or all of a crossing which does not give access to the lot; and - (b) reinstate the kerb, drain, footpath, verge and any other part of the thoroughfare, which may be affected by the removal, within the period of time stated in the notice, and the owner or occupier of the lot must comply with that notice.